obonaventure/cnp3/book-2nd/principles/naming.rst

 .. rubric:: Footnotes

 .. [#fhosts] The :term:`hosts.txt` file is not maintained anymore.
-A historical snapshot retrieved on April 15th, 1984 is available from https://emaillab.jp/dns/hosts/
+Several historical snapshots from 1974 to 1995 are available from https://emaillab.jp/dns/hosts/

 .. [#fdnstimeline] See http://www.donelan.com/dnstimeline.html for a time line of DNS related developments.